 HEOA Compliance: Students' Right to Know

-In accordance with Federal Regulations by the Higher Education Opportunity Act (HEOA) of 2008, Medaille College has made available consumer information to prospective and enrolled students.
+In accordance with Federal Regulations by the Higher Education Opportunity Act (HEOA) of 2008, Medaille University has made available consumer information to prospective and enrolled students.
 The Office of Institutional Research and Assessment has created this page to provide the information in one convenient location.
 Please view our Higher Education Opportunity Act Federal Disclosure/Reporting Requirement below:

 Browse by category: